Practical Jokers

 Practical Jokers is a 1938 Our Gang short comedy film directed by George Sidney.
-It was the 174th Our Gang short (175th episode, 86th talking short, 87th talking episode, and sixth MGM produced episode) that was released.
+It was the 174th Our Gang short to be released.

 Plot

 Hoping to get even for all the practical jokes perpetrated by neighborhood troublemaker Butch, the Gang plans to sabotage Butch's birthday party.
 The weapon of choice is a firecracker, which is substituted for one of the birthday candles.
 Unfortunately, the kids in general and Alfalfa in particular are unable to escape from the party before the big (and tasty) explosion.